XRPO: Pushing the limits of GRPO with Targeted Exploration and Exploitation

 To prevent cold-start issues and degenerate groupings, we adopt a phased rollout allocation strategy.
 Each prompt first receives $n_{\mathrm{base}}$ rollouts to establish a baseline signal.
 For example, under a total budget of 128 rollouts, we partition the allocation into three rounds: the first 64 are uniformly distributed across prompts, while the remaining 64 are divided across the second and third phases, where each prompt receives rollouts in proportion to its current priority score $\Pi_q$.
 This phased design enables periodic re-estimation of both $\bar{r}_q$ and $s_q$, thereby stabilizing allocation dynamics over time.
 Consequently, our design preserves a balanced trade-off between reducing uncertainty for high-variance prompts and sustaining exploration on undersampled ones.

-\paragraph{Breaking Symmetry via ICL Seeding.} While our rollout planner primarily prioritizes high-variance prompts, hard prompts often continue to yield zero rewards, a prevalent phenomenon in GRPO (\S\ref{sec:motivation}).
-Such systematically unsolved groups therefore require an additional mechanism to break the zero-reward symmetry.

-Because these problems often lie far beyond the model’s capacity, self-refinement methods based solely on its own responses~\citep{ding2025multi} is hard to be effective.
-We therefore introduce the idea of ICL into GRPO training: conditioning on verified successes from similar tasks provides contextual guidance that breaks the zero-reward symmetry and enables in-context policy improvement even with fixed~$\theta$.
+\textbf{Breaking Symmetry via ICL Seeding.} While our rollout planner prioritizes high-variance prompts, hard prompts in GRPO often remain stuck at zero reward (\S\ref{sec:motivation}), forming a zero-reward symmetry that standard exploration and self-refinement~\citep{ding2025multi} cannot break.
+We therefore introduce ICL into GRPO training: conditioning on verified successes from similar tasks injects informative structure into otherwise unsolved prompts, breaking this symmetry and enabling in-context policy improvement.
 We formulate our ICL seeding strategy as follows.

-For any prompt $q$ whose rollouts have all failed, we retrieve up to $K$ similar training questions with verified reward solutions from an evolving ICL corpus and build a compact few-shot template (Refer Appendix~\ref{app:icl}).
-During rollout allocation phases, prompts with no successes spend their rollout budget on ICL seeding, while others receive standard rollouts.